-The British Council is the United Kingdom's international cultural relations organisation founded in 1934.
-We have offices in 229 towns and cities in 110 countries and territories worldwide and have been in Vietnam since 1993.
+The British Council is the UK’s international organisation for cultural relations and educational opportunities founded in 1934.
+We have offices in over 100 countries and have been in Vietnam since 1993.

 In the autumn of 1993 the first British Council Director, Muriel Kirton, arrived in Hanoi to set up a modest operation including English Language Training (ELT), information, education and science exchange programmes.

 The British Council at that time was the cultural section of the British Embassy.

 The first UK/Vietnam exchange took place with higher education links forged between the Hanoi Science University and the Liverpool School of Tropical Medicine.

 The first series of ELT workshops were held across the country, introducing colleges and institutes to new English teaching methodologies.